The 2016 Rio Olympics scandal continued to haunt the games’ head of mission after his application to be released on bail failed.

 Juma said that the complaints by the athletes of their mistreatment in Rio were just the tip of the iceberg of what turned out to be the Rio Fiasco.

-She stated that it was embarrassing that Wario and Soi failed to provide leadership entrusted to them and that although the team managed to post good performance in Rio, their actions led to the loss of a huge amount of public money.
+She stated that it was embarrassing that Wario and Soi failed to provide leadership entrusted to them and that their actions led to the loss of a huge amount of public money.

-It the decision Soi appealed against arguing that the magistrate erroneously convicted him without considering the evidence to show all expenditure incurred by Team Kenya to the Rio Olympics were accounted.
+But Soi appealed against the ruling arguing that the magistrate erroneously convicted him without considering the evidence to show all expenditure incurred by Team Kenya was accounted for.